 AI can be used in clear-cut ways to address some of the biggest pain points in every document management strategy.
-47% of sales teams say analyzing nonstandard agreements for opportunities and risks—in a shifting regulatory environment—is the most difficult part of the post-execution process.
+47% of sales teams say analysing nonstandard agreements for opportunities and risks—in a shifting regulatory environment—is the most difficult part of the post-execution process.

 New AI and business analytics tools provide a simple solution.
-For instance, natural language processing software allows you to review large numbers of existing agreements in an instant, so you can uncover and optimize outdated or risky language with little to no manual effort.
-Additionally, as traditional contract approvers (like legal teams) train AI to analyze contracts, line-of-business users don’t have to worry about diving deep into complex contracts or getting lost in technical, legal language.
+For instance, natural language processing software allows you to review large numbers of existing agreements in an instant, so you can uncover and optimise outdated or risky language with little to no manual effort.
+Additionally, as traditional contract approvers (like legal teams) train AI to analyse contracts, line-of-business users don’t have to worry about diving deep into complex contracts or getting lost in technical, legal language.

 As the business world gets more and more complex, contracts will need reassessment and reconfiguring with greater frequency.
-Enhancing your ability to quickly respond to a mutable regulatory environment helps minimize risks and increase visibility during even the most complex sales, M&A or procurement processes.
+Enhancing your ability to quickly respond to a mutable regulatory environment helps minimise risks and increase visibility during even the most complex sales, M&A or procurement processes.

 5. Greater urgency and awareness for data privacy

-In addition to providing legal adherence, compliance with data privacy regulations builds customer trust and helps protect your organization from both internal and external security threats.
+In addition to providing legal adherence, compliance with data privacy regulations builds customer trust and helps protect your organisation from both internal and external security threats.
 Contact management professionals in every industry can look to contract management AI, electronic signatures and other digital contract lifecycle management (CLM) features to help effectively address data privacy concerns.

 6. Climate-aware contracting is on every globally conscious business’ radar

 Supply-chain management and product shipping accounts for between 50% and 70% of corporate carbon emissions—and 3% of the world’s total CO2 emissions.
-According to a published report by CDP, 215 of the world’s largest global companies are recognizing climate change as a serious threat to business.
+According to a published report by CDP, 215 of the world’s largest global companies are recognising climate change as a serious threat to business.
 With nearly $1 trillion (and the planet) at risk, 73% of responding companies confirmed board-level oversight of climate-related risks.